linkerd/website/linkerd.io/content/2/tasks/using-debug-endpoints.md

 +++
-title = "Using Debugging Endpoints" description = "Using debugging endpoints in the control plane components."
+title = "Using Debugging Endpoints" description = "Use debugging endpoints provided by the control plane components."
 +++

 All of the control plane components (with the exception of Grafana) expose